Malvineous/commsecjs/README.md

 * Watchlists: retrieval with prices.
 * Live data: arbitrary lists of stocks via polling only (API limitation).
 The CommSec app polls once a second.
 * Holdings: list stocks owned, purchase price, etc.
+* Order status and history: See pending, executed and cancelled orders.

 #### What is not yet supported?
-* Order status and history: Implemented but untested.
 * Trading: Coming soon.
 * Market-sensitive announcements.
   * These can be detected through the watchlists already but there's no method to get further info yet.